somuoki/laravel-support/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to [help@rinvex.com](help@rinvex.com).
+If you discover a security vulnerability within this project, please send an e-mail to [somuoki977@gmail.com](mailto:somuoki977@gmail.com).
 All security vulnerabilities will be promptly addressed.

-## About Rinvex
+## About the Maintainer

-Rinvex is a software solutions startup, specialized in integrated enterprise solutions for SMEs established in Alexandria, Egypt since June 2016.
-We believe that our drive The Value, The Reach, and The Impact is what differentiates us and unleash the endless possibilities of our philosophy through the power of software.
-We like to call it Innovation At The Speed Of Life.
-That’s how we do our share of advancing humanity.
+This package is currently maintained by Solomon Muoki as a community fork.
+The original Rinvex package served as the foundation for this continued development.

 ## License

 This software is released under [The MIT License (MIT)](LICENSE).

 (c) 2016-2022 Rinvex LLC, Some rights reserved.
+(c) 2023-present Solomon Muoki, Maintained fork.